 Servers shouldn’t bother with sending an ETag response header.
 They’re inelegant, cumbersome, and more feed readers support Last-Modified than ETags, so I’ll focus on the more common for reasons that will become apparent in the next section.
 The Last-Modified header is quite intuitive, and represents the datetime that any of the entries in the feed was last published or modified.

-A feed reader should calculate the datetime to set in the If-Modified-Since request header in one of three ways: 1) By storing the Last-Modified value from the last successful request (including 2xx and 304 responses).
-2) By storing the time that it last successfully pulled the feed.
-3) By sorting all the datetimes included in the feed itself, and returning the newest datetime.
+A feed reader should calculate the datetime to set in the If-Modified-Since request header in one of three ways: Either by storing the Last-Modified value from the last successful request.
+HTTP status codes 200–299 plus 304 indicate successful requests.
+Don’t just check for 200 OK!
+Or by storing the time that it last successfully pulled the feed.
+Or by sorting all the datetimes included in the feed itself, and returning the newest datetime.
 Which of these methods are used is up to the implementer, but the first is preferred and the two others are good options when the first method can’t be implemented for whatever reason.

 When a server sees a request with the If-Modified-Since request header set, it should evaluate whether the feed has indeed been modified since the datetime sent by the feed reader.
 If the feed haven’t been altered, the server should respond with a 304 Not Modified response status, and abort the request without sending the feed’s contents.
 This can save a significant amount of bandwidth, especially with feed readers set to pull feeds often.
 Of the feed have been modified, the full feed is returned as it would be with a normal request.
 In both scenarios, updated Last-Modified and Cache-Control response headers (covered later) should be returned with the response so that the feed reader will know what to do next.